- Reference >

 The following operation returns a count of the documents in the

-collection where the value of the ord_dt
+orders collection where the value of the ord_dt field is

-greater than Date('01/01/2012')
+greater than Date('01/01/2012'):

-, which represents the count, is 13
+In the result, the n, which represents the count, is 13

-and the command status ok
+and the command status ok is 1:

 Skip Documents in Count¶